World of Subways: World of Subways Volume 1: The PATH

 Volume 1 takes place in the PATH (Port Authority Trans-Hudson) system.
-It covers the entire rail system of 22.2 km (13.8 mi) of track and 13 stations, which connects between the downtown areas in the borough of Manhattan in New York City and a few cities in the state of New Jersey.
+It covers the entire rail system of 22.2km (13.8mi) of track and 13 stations, which connects between the downtown areas in the borough of Manhattan in New York City and a few cities in the state of New Jersey.
 Usable rolling stock includes the refurbished PA2 and PA3 rail cars and the non-refurbished PA4 rail cars.

 An expansion pack was released containing five new missions and additional options.

 World of Subways Volume 2: U7 - Berlin

 Volume 2 was the next product in continuing the World of Subways series.
-It takes place in the Berlin U-Bahn' U7 line, the longest line in the system, covering 31.8 km (19.8 mi) and 40 stations between Rathaus Spandau and Rudow.
+It takes place in the Berlin U-Bahn' U7 line, the longest line in the system, covering 31.8km (19.8mi) and 40 stations between Rathaus Spandau and Rudow.
 Unlike the other volumes, the entire route is underground.
 Usable rolling stock includes the F 90 and the H 01 subway cars.

 World of Subways Volume 3: London Underground Circle Line

 Volume 3 continues the World of Subways series with the Circle line service of the London Underground.
-The Circle Line covers 27 km (16.8 mi) of track and 35 stations, including the extension to Hammersmith, that runs above and below ground through London.
+The Circle Line covers 27km (16.8mi) of track and 35 stations, including the extension to Hammersmith, that runs above and below ground through London.
 The Circle Line operates in two directions: "Inner Rail" (anti-clockwise, Edgware Road - Hammersmith) and "Outer Rail" (clockwise, Hammersmith - Edgware Road).

 Unlike the previous volumes, players have a visible character in third-person view, but the majority of the simulation is still in first-person view.
-Also unlike the previous versions, there is no exterior camera and the player can board and travel on other Circle Line trains not controlled by the player.
+Also unlike the previous versions, there is no exterior camera and the player can board and travel on other Circle line trains not controlled by the player.
 The only usable rolling stock is the C Stock subway cars.
 The D Stock is also included, which runs on the District line but the player can not board or control this type of rolling stock.
-The C Stock was also included on another line, the Hammersmith & City line and again the player can not board or control this train.
+The C Stock was also included on another line, the Hammersmith & City line, and again the player cannot board or control this train.

 Unlike all the other volumes of this series, Volume 3 was published by Excalibur Publishing as well as Aerosoft.

+The game was released in May 2011.
 World of Subways 3 was delisted on March 3, 2025, following the expiration of its licensing rights.
 The game is no longer available for purchase as its Steam page has been deactivated and the game removed from the Aerosoft website.